sveltejs/kit/documentation/docs/04-preloading.md

 If you return a Promise from `load`, the page will delay rendering until the promise resolves.
 You can also return a plain object.
 In both cases, the values in the object will be passed into the components as props.

+<<<<<<< HEAD
+When Sapper renders a page on the server, it will attempt to serialize the resolved value (using [devalue](https://github.com/Rich-Harris/devalue)) and include it on the page, so that the client doesn't also need to call `preload` upon initialization.
+Serialization will fail if the value includes functions or custom classes (cyclical and repeated references are fine, as are built-ins like `Date`, `Map`, `Set` and `RegExp`).

+#### error

+# If the user navigated to `/blog/some-invalid-slug`, we would want to render a 404 Not Found page.
+We can do that by returning an object with the `"error"` property.
+The value in the `"error"` property, can be either a `string` or an `Error` instance.

 When SvelteKit renders a page on the server, it will attempt to serialize the resolved value (using [devalue](https://github.com/Rich-Harris/devalue)) and include it on the page, so that the client doesn't also need to call `preload` upon initialization.
 Serialization will fail if the value includes functions or custom classes (cyclical and repeated references are fine, as are built-ins like `Date`, `Map`, `Set` and `RegExp`).

 #### error